Soontao/object-vectorization/README.md

 ## Overview

 Object vectorization is crucial in scenarios where machine learning models require numerical input, and the data is initially presented as structured objects.
-This framework facilitates the transformation of diverse object types, including `categories`, `numbers`, `booleans`, `datetime`, and `nested structures`, into numerical `vectors` that can be fed into machine learning models.
+This framework facilitates the transformation of diverse object types, including `categories`,`identifier`,`uuid`, `numbers`, `booleans`, `datetime`, and `nested structures`, into numerical `vectors` that can be fed into machine learning models.

 ## Quick Start